Wheatus bring dirtbag music to London

-A pleasant mix of new and old songs, including fan favourites Hey, Mr Brown and Lemonade, the first major highlight (and my personal number one) of the evening was the brilliant cover of A Little Respect.
+Amidst a pleasant mix of new and old songs – including fan favourites Hey, Mr Brown and Lemonade – the first major highlight (and my personal number one) of the evening was the brilliant cover of A Little Respect.

-It does not happen often that a cover exceeds the original: Wheatus did it bringing out a deep and mellow magic feel that original performers Erasure did not convey.
+It does not happen often that a cover exceeds the original: Wheatus did it by bringing out a deep and mellow magic that original performers Erasure did not convey.

 By the end of the set the audience was ready for the long-awaited hit – introduced as the song that did not reach number one in the UK charts because of Atomic Kitten.
 Teenage Dirtbag, dedicated to the band’s crew, saw a stage invasion of the whole crew itself and the rap intervention of opening act MC Lars during the middle-eight: a perfect conclusion to an enjoyable evening.